 2018 will be a big year for many hundreds of thousands of people remembering the end of the Great War, in Brighton.
 As Patcham's War Memorial Hall, we are celebrating the end of the battle that was supposed to "end all wars" by showing how a community that works together on a positive project can make a difference.
 The weekend of 10th & 11th November 2018 will be the pinnacle, we hope, of our successful refurbishment project.

-At 1pm, we'll be dedicating a new calligraphic 'roll call' of the people from Patcham for whom the Memorial Hall was built.
+At 1pm, we'll be dedicating a new calligraphic 'roll call' of the soldiers from Patcham for whom the Memorial Hall was built, inside the Hall.
 This is followed by volunteers from the community planting Rosa Pax, the lovely Pemberton rose released in 1918 to commemorate the end of the Great War.

-Apart from the Tea Dance there'll be no set entrance fee, we will be asking for donations for the various activities, please pay what you can.
+Apart from the Tea Dance there'll be no entrance fee, we will be asking for donations to cover the various activities, please pay what you can.
 We'll also be looking for you to "Sponsor Peace" by helping buy rose bushes for our garden.
-Our programme is still in draft form and things might change, so we'll confirm it all as soon as we can.
+Our programme is very nearly finalised and things might change, so we'll confirm details as soon as we can.